Skip to main content

 Stress

-Stress is a word people often use to describe how you may feel when everything seems too much.
+Stress is a word people often used to describe how you may feel when everything seems too much.
 Suffering a cardiac event or being diagnosed with a cardiac condition can cause stress and anxiety to build up.

 You might start feeling stressed when you feel you have too much to do, or too much on your mind.
 You may have been feeling overwhelmed for a long time.
 You may also feel that other people are asking too much from you or that you have to deal with situations that you can’t control or change.